nus-cs2103-AY2122S1/ip/docs/README.md

 ### Editing the data files

-Tasks and Notes data are saved as text files `[JAR file location]/data/notes.txt` or `[JAR file location]/data/notes.txt`.
+Tasks and Notes data are saved as text files `[JAR file location]/data/tasks.txt` and `[JAR file location]/data/notes.txt` respectively.
 Advanced users are welcome to update data directly by editing that data file.